Tharunakula/Home-Assignment-1/README.md

 Launching TensorBoard:The code now prints clear instructions on how to launch TensorBoard.You must open a terminal or command prompt in the same directory as your Jupyter Notebook.Then,run the command:

+**4.1.
+What patterns do you observe in the training and validation accuracy curves?**

+Ideally, both training and validation accuracy should increase over epochs.
+The validation accuracy might plateau or even slightly decrease after a certain point, even if the training accuracy continues to rise.
+This is a sign of potential overfitting.
+Look for how closely the training and validation curves follow each other.
+If they diverge significantly, that's another sign of overfitting.

+**4.2.
+How can you use TensorBoard to detect overfitting?**

+*Diverging Accuracy/Loss: The most common way is by observing a significant gap between training and validation accuracy/loss.
+As mentioned above, if training accuracy keeps increasing while validation accuracy plateaus or decreases, it suggests the model is starting to memorize the training data and not generalizing well.

+*Histograms/Distributions: You can look at the histograms and distributions of weights and biases.
+If they become very skewed or show unusual patterns, it could indicate problems with training.
+Sudden shifts in distributions during training can also be a warning sign.

+*Graphs: While not directly related to detecting overfitting, the graph view can help you understand the model structure, which can be useful in preventing overfitting (e.g., by simplifying the model).

+**4.3.
+What happens when you increase the number of epochs?**

+If the model is not already overfitting, increasing the number of epochs initially can lead to further improvements in both training and validation accuracy.
+However, eventually, if you keep training for too many epochs, the model will almost certainly start to overfit.
+You'll see the training accuracy continue to increase (or remain very high), while the validation accuracy will start to decrease.
+This is why it's important to monitor the validation accuracy in TensorBoard and stop training when it starts to decline.
+This is called "early stopping" and is a common technique to prevent overfitting.